 This form is a checklist based on the Scope of Work detail.
 In the Scope of Work, you explained what to do.
 The Inspection Report makes certain they followed your instructions.

 In some cases, i.e. Excavation, HVAC, Plumbing, Electrical and other, you will have multiple Inspection Reports to cover Pushout/Backfill/Final Grade or Rough/Finish.
 The Scope of Work covers the entire accountability of the phase, and the Inspection Report breaks up the phase based on when in the schedule the task needs to be completed.

-This document is dynamic in nature.
+The Inspection Report is dynamic in nature.
 You will add or remove checklist items in harmony with changes in the Scope of Work.
 You may add to it as problems appear and need to be addressed.

 with the subcontractor.
 This step removes any questions about who broke the window or if the safety measures are in place or whether the project was ready for the subcontractor to start work or who scratched the bathtub.
 File the Inspection Report in the Job Binder until the subcontractor notifies you that he is ready for the final inspection.